-- Rich Media Session license usage has been reduced, following the principle that if you have already paid for a registration license you should not also pay for the Rich Media Session. - Calls between registered systems do not use RMS licenses.
+- If you have already paid for a registration license, RMS licenses are not consumed in the following call types: - Calls between registered systems do not use RMS licenses.
 Here, 'registered systems' means systems registered directly to the Expressway-C, by proxy to the Expressway-C through the Expressway-E, or by proxy through the Expressway pair (MRA) to neighbored Unified CMs.

 - Calls from registered systems (as above) to Cisco infrastructure do not use RMS licenses.
-Currently, this extends only to Cisco Meeting Server, or to TelePresence Server when managed by TelePresence Conductor. - Calls from registered systems (as above) to Cisco Collaboration Cloud do not use RMS licenses. - Calls from registered systems to all other systems use one RMS license.
+Currently, this extends only to Cisco Meeting Server, or to TelePresence Server when managed by TelePresence Conductor. - Calls from registered systems (as above) to Cisco Collaboration Cloud do not use RMS licenses. - However, calls from registered systems to all other systems use one RMS license.
 This includes, but is not limited to, the following call types: - Business to business calls.
 Previously required two RMS licenses, now require one on Expressway-E. - Business to consumer calls (Jabber Guest).
 Previously required two RMS licenses, now require one on the Expressway-E. - Interoperability gateway calls (including Microsoft Lync / Skype for Business and third-party call control servers where interworking is required).
 Require one RMS license on the Expressway-C.